jchultarsky101/pcli/README.md

 Usage: pcli --tenant <tenant> match-folder [OPTIONS] --threshold <threshold>

 Options:
   -t, --threshold <threshold>         Match threshold percentage (e.g. '96.5' -d, --folder [<folder>...]
-Optional: Folder name (e.g. --folder=default).
+Optional: Folder name (e.g. --folder=myfolder).
 You can specify this argument multiple times.
 If none specified, it will return all models in the tenant
-  -s, --search <search>        Search clause to further filter output (optional: e.g. a model name) -e, --exclusive              If specified, the output will include only models that belong to the input folder -m, --meta                   Enhance output with model's metadata -h, --help                   Print help
+  -s, --search <search>               Search clause to further filter output (optional: e.g. a model name) -e, --exclusive                     If specified, the output will include only models that belong to the input folder -m, --meta                          Enhance output with model's metadata
+      --meta-filter [<KEY=VALUE>...]
+List of name/value pairs that will be used as a filter against the model's metadata properties
+  -h, --help                          Print help
   -V, --version                       Print version
 ```

 As with the **models** command, you can provide multiple folder name filters, or none at all if you want to match your entire database.
 However, it is recommended that you always try to narrow down your serches as much as possible for better performance.